 After you enable the comparative charting feature from either synthetic or browser monitoring, no additional setup is required.
 The comparative charting feature will appear whenever synthetics or browser monitoring finds matching URLs.

 The comparative charting feature appears whenever synthetic monitoring identifies a URL match with browser monitoring and can compare it.
-You can compare browser and synthetic's performance either from the Synthetics UI Summary page or from the Browser UI Page views page (for browser apps or single page apps) without needing to switch between New Relic capabilities.
+You can compare browser and synthetic's performance either from the synthetic monitoring Summary page or from the browser monitoring Page views page (for browser apps or single page apps) without needing to switch between New Relic capabilities.

 Based on the selected data sources, the summary shows: